carlosvalarezo/gopass/README.md

 $ gpg --output /gpg/private.pgp --armor --export-secret-key myemail@mydomain.com
 ````

-9. Setup the gopass root local store.
-This store will wrap the other stores.
+9. Set up the gopass root local store.
+Choose ``Local store``.
 Despite the fact the root store might be empty, this demo sets gopass up with one of the three repos already created.
 This action is conducted in order to leverage all the gopass features (autosync, validation of recipients) and incidentally in case a secret is created in the root it will not be orphan.

 ````shell
 $ gopass setup